 Dustin, on the other hand, thinks it’s scary.
 “I think it teaches people that large-scale events can only happen with vaccinated people.
-And there’s a lot of people out there that are not going to get vaccinated.
+And there are a lot of people out there that are not going to get vaccinated.
 And then we’re going to have to undo that mess later”, he explains.
 “What’s going to happen?
 What are we going to do with people that choose not to get vaccinated?
 It’s their right not to get vaccinated.
-Are we going to put a tag in their ear and say, you can’t come to our events?”.
+Are we going to put a tag on their ear and say, you can’t come to our events?”

 “Is that the precedent that we’re going to start setting?
 I’m not taking away from what I think is a really great thing to do for frontline workers.
 But I worry about the precedent that now we’re saying we can only have big scale events with fully vaccinated audiences and that is scary”, he adds.

 This precedent isn’t exactly new.
 In order to get entry to certain countries or places, it’s not unheard of that we must prove we are vaccinated against certain things.
 “And that’s why I say private businesses are going to be the ones that decide how we move forward”, says Dustin.
 “And it’s going to be up to all of these private businesses, whether it’s sporting events or convention centers.
 They are going to be the ones that make the decision and the government is going to provide the guidance.
 But at the end of the day, it’s going to be those”.